maoyuans/chronicles-of-terre/homebrew/Origins.md

 Inhabitants of the desert of [the Barrens](../region/Barrens) despise the civility of the inlanders and take pride in their strength and ferocity.
 You gain +1 to your choice of **Strength** or **Constitution**, and proficiency in **Survival**.

-- Warring Clans: You gain proficiency in **Martial**.
+- Warring Clans: You gain proficiency in **Athletics**.
 Whenever you kill an enemy, you gain temporary hitpoints equal to your Constitution modifier.
 - Wall Raider: You gain proficiency in **Acrobatics** and **Mason's Tools**.
 You gain a climbing speed equal to your walking speed.
 - Spawn of the Sea: You gain proficiency in **Perception**.
 You gain a swimming speed of 30 ft.
 You can hold your breath for 1 hour.
 - Sand Strider: You gain proficiency in **Nature** and **Cobbler's Tools**.
 You have advantage on saving throws against exhaustion, and your speed cannot be reduced to below half.
 This does not allow movement when under effects that disable moving.